 - What are the two types of Commercial General Liability (CGL) forms and what is the difference between them?

 - What are the two major sublines of the CGL and give examples of each.

 - Contractual liability is generally excluded from the CGL, however there is coverage for 6 insured contracts.
 Name them.
 (Hint: LEASE-T)

 - Discuss Coverage B Personal and Advertising Injury Liability

 - Discuss Coverage C Medical Payments

 - Describe Supplementary Payments and coverages to which they apply.

 - Who is an insured under a CGL?
 (Review chart in Chapter 7)

 - What are the six Limits of Insurance for the CGL policy?

 - Review these important definitions:

-- Advertisement
+- \circ Advertisement

 - o Auto

-- o Bodily injury
+- $\circ\,$ Bodily injury

-- o Coverage territory
+- $\circ\,$ Coverage territory

 - o Employee

-- o Executive officer
+- $\circ\,$ Executive officer

-- o Impaired property
+- Impaired property

-- o Insured Contract
+- Insured Contract

-- o Loading or unloading
+- $\circ\,$ Loading or unloading

-- o Mobile equipment
+- \circ Mobile equipment

-- o Occurrence
+- \circ Occurrence

-- o Personal and advertising injury
+- $\,\circ\,$ Personal and advertising injury

-- o Products and completed operations hazard
+- Products and completed operations hazard

-- o Property damage
+- \circ Property damage

-- o Temporary worker
+- Temporary worker

-- o Volunteer worker
+- Volunteer worker

-- o Your product
+- \circ Your product

-- o Your work
+- Your work

 - Identify and define the following features of a claims made policy:

-- o Trigger
+- \circ Trigger

-- o Retroactive date
+- $\circ\,$ Retroactive date

-- o Extended reporting periods
+- Extended reporting periods

-- o Basic extended reporting period
+- Basic extended reporting period

-- o Supplemental extended reporting period
+- \circ Supplemental extended reporting period